History Behind The Card: “Bleriot XI” Monoplane

 With no compass, he followed an escort ship (carrying his wife Alice) to Dover, until his plane overtook the ship… and with poor visibility now happening (what, a fog in England?!), Blériot says: “for more than 10 minutes I was alone, isolated, lost in the midst of the immense sea, and I did not see anything on the horizon or a single ship.”

-But then he spied land, noting that a wind had blown him off-course, and then followed the coastline until he saw Le Matin newsman waving a large tricolor flag to signal him.
+But then he spied land, noting that a wind had blown him off-course, and then followed the coastline until he saw a newsman from the French-Swiss Le Matin newspaper waving a large tricolor flag to signal him.

 Cutting his engine at 20-meters (66-feet), Blériot circled twice to lose height and proceeded to head for Northfall Meadow near Dover Castle – landing with a pancake splat thanks to the wind, damaging the Blériot XI‘s undercarriage, and a propeller blade.